ChristophBellmann/rocm-7.11-gfx103x/LOW_MEMORY_BUILD.md

 **Note**: The script requires sudo access to adjust the OOM score.
 If sudo is not available, the script will continue with a warning but without OOM protection.

+The helper now also exports the bundled `third-party/sysdeps/linux/libdrm/.../include` and `lib/rocm_sysdeps/lib` paths so any component that #includes `<libdrm/drm.h>` (rocm-smi, rocblas, etc.) can compile without needing the system `libdrm` development packages.

 ## Expected Results

 ### Before Changes